bartek/epochconverter.nvim/README.md

 ## epochconverter.nvim

-Unix epoch timestamps are the great but can be difficult to read at a glance.
+Unix epoch timestamps are great but can be difficult to read at a glance.
 I wanted a plugin which would annotate log files and other data as I read it with a human readable version of the timestamp.
 This is it.